neolovepineapple/GSoC_iregnetonCRAN/Medium_Test.md

     ##  3rd Qu.:0   3rd Qu.:0   3rd Qu.:0
     ##  Max.   :0   Max.   :0   Max.   :0

-We can see that some variables have zero variance.
+We can see that some variables have zero variance (e.g. chrX, chr22).
 No need to include them in the test.

 ``` r
 select.col <- apply(X,2,function(x){